opendnssec/opendnssec-manual/wiki/opendnssec13.md

 ldns is a DNS programming library used in the signer component.

-To Ubunto users:  Make sure the the packages "libldns-x.z.y" (where "x.y.z" is the ldns version number) and "libldns-dev" are installed on your system.
+To Ubunto users:  Make sure the the packages `libldns-x.z.y` (where `x.y.z` is the ldns version number) and `libldns-dev` are installed on your system.

 Installing from source distribution instead:

 Download a copy of ldns from <http://www.nlnetlabs.nl/downloads/ldns>.

-When downloaded and unpacked, "cd" into the directory into which you have unpacked the tar file and issue the following commands:
+When downloaded and unpacked, `cd` into the directory into which you have unpacked the tar file and issue the following commands:

     ./configure (--disable-gost)
     make
     sudo make install

 This installs the ldns library in /usr/local/lib.
-If you require the software to be installed elsewhere, add the switch --prefix=<location> to the ./configure command.
+If you require the software to be installed elsewhere, add the switch --prefix=`<location>` to the ./configure command.

 **libxml2**

 libxml2 is a C-library for handling XML.
 It is used in all parts of OpenDNSSEC.

-To Ubuntu users:  Install the packages "libxml2", "libxml2-dev", and "libxml2-utils".
+To Ubuntu users:  Install the packages `libxml2`, `libxml2-dev`, and `libxml2-utils`.

 Installing from	source distribution instead:

 Download a copy of libxml2 from <http://xmlsoft.org/downloads.html>

-When downloaded and unpacked, "cd" into the directory into which you have unpacked the tar file and issue the following commands:
+When downloaded and unpacked, `cd` into the directory into which you have unpacked the tar file and issue the following commands:

     ./configure
     make